Feldpost 1914-1918

 Deutsche Feldpost N° 180

-Military personnel are responsible for notifying their relatives of their new addresses.
-Relatives must be notified each time there is a change of address.
+Soldiers are responsible for informing their relatives of their new addresses.
+Their relatives must be notified of any change of address."

-Unlike date stamps, unit stamps were not part of the military post office's equipment.
+Unlike date stamps, unit stamps were not part of the officially supplied equipment for military post offices.

-These stamps were produced by private firms at the request and expense of the various units (regiments, battalions, companies, etc.).
+These stamps were privately manufactured at the request and expense of various military units (regiments, battalions, companies, etc.).
+Due to this decentralised production, an extremely wide variety of unit stamps existed, with nearly half a million different models recorded.

-After 15 February 1917, unit stamps were no longer allowed to include overly explicit references such as place names, Divisions, Army Corps or Army.
-As with date stamps, any unauthorised wording was removed.
-Over time, the stamps were reissued according to the new guidelines.
+After 15 February 1917, unit stamps were no longer allowed to include overly explicit information, such as place names, Divisions, Army Corps, or Army designations.
+As with date stamps, unauthorised inscriptions were removed to prevent sensitive military details from being disclosed.